Hi. I’m Michelle and you’ve found me.

 My blog, Adventure Adikt, is my blog 2.0.
 The first one started way back in 2005.
 I kept it private and it had a different name.
 Then and at some point around 2009-10 I upgraded to a proper WordPress blog, but it was still private.
 In 2015, I graduated from nursing school, took a European vacation with my friend DJ, and updated my blog.
 I changed formats, changed names, and did a major re-design.
-In 2016, I bought a house and adopted a cat.
+In 2017, I bought a house and adopted a cat.
 In 2017, I was accepted into the Peace Corps as a maternal child health volunteer.
 In a nutshell, my blog is a (very) vaguely chronological timeline of life events, travel, and mishaps along with some life lessons and musings thrown in for fun.
-I’ve only recently made my blog public so please be nice to me.
+I’ve only recently made my blog public so please be nice.

 So why did I start blogging in the first place?